opensearch-project/opensearch-benchmark/docs/user-guides/cloudwatch-datastore.md

 ## Long-running benchmarks

-For benchmarks that outlast their credential session (typically 1–12 hours), OSB has two levers:

-1. **Use a renewable credential source**.
-Best option: run OSB on EC2 with an IAM instance role attached. boto3 auto-rotates STS credentials in the background; a 24-hour benchmark needs no intervention.
+For benchmarks that outlast their credential session (typically 1–12 hours), use a renewable credential source.
+The best option is to run OSB on EC2 with an IAM instance role attached: boto3 auto-rotates STS credentials in the background, so a 24-hour benchmark needs no intervention.
+If credentials die mid-run with no rotation available, OSB raises and fails the run loudly (same behavior as the OpenSearch backend).
-2. **Trust the disk spool**.
-If credentials *do* die mid-run (e.g. an SSO session on a laptop expired), OSB does not stop the benchmark and does not lose data:
-   - After 3 consecutive auth failures (configurable) the writer switches to spool mode: events go to `~/.osb/cw-spool/<test-run-id>/<log-group>.jsonl` instead of CloudWatch.
-   - A background thread probes `sts:GetCallerIdentity` every 60s; if
-     credentials come back the spool drains automatically and live shipping resumes.
-   - If credentials stay dead until the benchmark ends, OSB finishes successfully (exit 0, local `test_run.json` written) and prints:

-     ```
-     [WARN] CloudWatch datastore: credentials expired at 14:23:01 UTC.
-            Buffered 47,832 events (12.4 MB) to ~/.osb/cw-spool/<run-id>/
-            After refreshing credentials, replay with:
-              opensearch-benchmark cw-replay --test-run-id=<run-id>
-     ```

-`cw-replay` is idempotent: a `.cursor` file tracks the byte offset of the next un-shipped record, so a crash-and-restart picks up where it left off.

 ## Troubleshooting